Natural logarithm

-Logarithms can be defined for any positive base other than 1, not only e.
-However, logarithms in other bases differ only by a constant multiplier from the natural logarithm, and can be defined in terms of the latter, $\log_b x = \ln x / \ln b = \ln x \cdot \log_b e$.
+Logarithms can be defined for any positive base b other than 1, not only e.
+However, logarithms in other bases differ only by a constant multiplier from the natural logarithm, and can be defined in terms of the latter, $\log_b x = \ln x / \ln b$.

 Logarithms are useful for solving equations in which the unknown appears as the exponent of some other quantity.
 For example, logarithms are used to solve for the half-life, decay constant, or unknown time in exponential decay problems.
 They are important in many branches of mathematics and scientific disciplines, and are used to solve problems involving compound interest.

 History

 The concept of the natural logarithm was worked out by Gregoire de Saint-Vincent and Alphonse Antonio de Sarasa before 1649.
 Their work involved quadrature of the hyperbola with equation xy = 1, by determination of the area of hyperbolic sectors.
 Their solution generated the requisite "hyperbolic logarithm" function, which had the properties now associated with the natural logarithm.

 An early mention of the natural logarithm was by Nicholas Mercator in his work Logarithmotechnia, published in 1668, although the mathematics teacher John Speidell had already compiled a table of what in fact were effectively natural logarithms in 1619.
 It has been said that Speidell's logarithms were to the base e, but this is not entirely true due to complications with the values being expressed as integers.